shaafiee/seine/README.md

 # BQSeine
-## Python dict to BigQuery data loader
+## Bigquery AI agent and data loader
 Seine is a data loader that pushes data in a dictionary to BigQuery in relational normalized form.
 Seine also has functionality to use Gemini to get data insights from Bigquery.

 ## Usage